msveshnikov/allchat/README.md

 }
 ```

-This configuration listens on port 80 for requests to `freechat.space` and `www.freechat.space`.
+This configuration listens on port 80 for requests to `allchat.online` and `www.allchat.online`.
 It forwards requests to `/api` to your backend container, and all other requests to your frontend container.

 5. **Restart Nginx**